 Our program in performing arts administration, established in 1971, one of the oldest and most prominent in the world, has graduated arts administrators from over 26 countries.
+We belong to both the Association of Arts Administration Educators and the European Network of Cultural Administration Training Centers.
 Alumni hold positions at all levels of responsibility in diverse arts organizations, including, for example, president of The Philadelphia Orchestra, marketing and planning director of the Metropolitan Opera Association, executive director of The Sundance Foundation, finance director of Jazz at Lincoln Center, associate development director of Merce Cunningham Dance, and chief arts officer of the Hewlett Packard Foundation.
 Many others serve as faculty and administrators in higher education in Europe, Asia, and the Americas.

 Our students come with a solid background in at least one of the performing arts forms: dance, theatre, music, opera, or film.
 Their performing arts backgrounds act as foundations for our program’s intensive and systematic studies in performing arts management which is combined with course work in related disciplines such as economics, statistics, marketing, accounting, finance, planning, law, cultural policy, and philanthropic development.